Fortress Ridge Trail (Two Panoramic Lookouts)

 Fortress Ridge Trail and Fortress Rock intersection

-A few hundred metres into the walk, the trail splits into two.
-If you’re heading to Fortress Ridge first, turn right at this intersection.
+A few hundred metres in, the path splits into two.
+To reach Fortress Ridge first, continue straight ahead at this intersection.

-Otherwise, if you’re doing Fortress Rock first, follow the path to the left.
-We recommend going to Fortress Ridge first, as that is the longest walk.
+Otherwise, if you’re heading to Fortress Rock first, take the path to the left.
+We recommend starting with Fortress Ridge, as it’s the longer walk.

 The trail to Fortress Ridge

-The Fortress Ridge Trail starts as a fire trail and then soon turns into a bushwalk through various types of vegetation and scenery.
+The Fortress Ridge Trail begins as a fire trail before transitioning into a bushwalk that takes you through a variety of vegetation and scenery.

-It’s this variation in the landscape that makes the trail quite interesting and enjoyable, with the views at the end of the ridge as the big reward.
+This mix of landscapes adds to the trail’s charm, making it both exciting and enjoyable, with the stunning views at the end of the ridge serving as the ultimate reward.

-On a clear day, you should be able to identify Govetts Leap, Lockleys Pylon, Du Faur Head, Mount Banks, Mount Hay, and the Blue Gum Forest.
+On a clear day, you can spot several iconic Blue Mountains landmarks, including Govetts Leap, Lockleys Pylon, Du Faur Head, Mount Banks, the Blue Gum Forest, and Mount Hay.

-Once you’ve finished taking in the incredible views at Fortress Ridge, retrace your steps back to the intersection with the trail to Fortress Rock.
+When you’ve finished soaking in the breathtaking views at Fortress Ridge, retrace your steps back to the intersection with the trail leading to Fortress Rock.

-The second walking track, to Fortress Rock, is significantly shorter than the trail to Fortress Ridge.
+The second walking track, leading to Fortress Rock, is much shorter than the trail to Fortress Ridge.

 Fortress Rock Lookout